PSR B0943+10: Mode Switch, Polar Cap Geometry, and Orthogonally Polarized Radiation: Conclusion

 \section{Conclusion}

-PSR~B0943$+$10 is observed by FAST at 1-1.5GHz.
+PSR~B0943$+$10 is observed by FAST at 1-1.5~GHz.
 The radiation modes in all 4 observation epochs are analyzed.
 The mode switch process could be quantitatively described with the results of an eigen mode searching algorithm.
 The mixture weights of the two most significant eigen modes appear jumps that representing the mode switch process, and a strange-attractor-like pattern in 2D plane, suggesting the pulsar system switches between certain states.
 Under FAST L band, Q mode is almost as bright as B mode, indicating different frequency evolution between modes.
-An extra component is found in B mode pulses around phase $\phi\approx -0.025$.

-Rotating vector model fitting of the integrated profile's polarization angles gives a geometry of $\alpha = 46^{\circ}$ and $\beta = 15^{\circ}$.
+Rotating vector model fitting of the integrated profile's polarization angles gives a geometry of $\alpha = 42^{\circ}$ ($138^{\circ}$) and $\beta = 14^{\circ}$ ($-14^{\circ}$).
 The precursor component and the main pulse component are orthogonally polarized.
 Based on this geometry we map the radiation to some representative magnetic field lines starting from the polar cap on the pulsar surface and estimate the radiation height and radiation particles' Lorentz factors.
-We conclude that B0943$+$10's L band radiation particles are more likely to originate from the annular region of the polar cap than the core region.
-Comparing to the main pulse component radiation, B0943$+$10's precursor component radiation comes from a further place from the magnetic axis, has higher radiation height and larger Lorentz factors of radiation particles.
-So the precursor component may have initial particles with higher energy, leading to a hotter hotspot on pulsar surface.
+We conclude that B0943$+$10's L band radiation particles are more likely to originate from the annular region of the polar cap than from the core region.
+Comparing with the main pulse component radiation, B0943$+$10's precursor component radiation comes from a further place from the magnetic axis, has higher radiation height and larger Lorentz factors of radiation particles.
+So the precursor component may have primary particles with higher energy, leading to a hotter hotspot on pulsar surface.
 The precursor component only appears in Q mode, so B0943$+$10 may have considerable thermal X ray pulsation only in Q mode, which is consistent with former X-ray observations.
-The precursor component's stimulation may be related to the trigger of mode switch.